FLYING taildraggers 1950-2003

 Beginnings 1931 - 1944

-"When once you have tasted flight, you will forever walk with your eyes turned skyward, for there you have been, and there you will always long to return".
-Leonardo da Vinci
+When once you have tasted flight, you will forever walk with your eyes turned skyward, for there you have been, and there you will always long to return".

 Actually the eyes of small boys and adults alike were turned skyward whenever an airplane was seen above.
 Accounts of daring aviators distracted adults from the Great Depression, and we boys built model airplanes from balsa wood and tissue paper.

-In 1941 I bought the first REAL airplane I ever saw for sale, a tiny tattered Aeronca C2 displayed on a lawn.
+In 1941 I bought the first REAL airplane I ever saw for sale, a tiny Aeronca C2 with tattered fabric, displayed on a lawn.
 I could afford the $300 price because I had graduated from delivering newspapers for a penny each to a $75-a-week night-shift job while I attended full-time high school, building Liberty Ships for the coming War.
 I was 16, but met the minimum age of 18 by lying about it.
 I sold the craft two years later, and never flew in a small plane as pilot or passenger until 1950.

 Wednesday, April 21, 2010

-CessnaS 140 and First 170A: 3/1950- 6/1951
+Cessna 140 and First 170A

 In the spring of 1950 I learned to fly, courtesy of the GI Bill, a government schooling subsidy for those who had been in uniform in the recent War.
-For each lesson my young instructor, Roger Atwood, would fly his nearly new 2-seat Cessna 140 , registered as NC2189V, up from Northhampton to a tractor path in a corn field near where I lived and worked for a non-profit youth travel organization in Northfield, Massachusetts.
+For each lesson my young instructor, Roger Atwood, would fly his nearly new 2-seat Cessna 140, registered as NC2189V, up from Northhampton to a tractor path in a corn field near where I lived and worked for a non-profit youth travel organization in Northfield, Massachusetts.
 My lessons were ecstasy alternating with despair.
 I loved flying, but it seemed Roger was constantly reminding me that I was OK in one dimension while courting disaster in the other two.
 However, after almost 8 hours of instruction I was launched on my first solo flight.
 Takeoff and cruise are simple, I thought, but I could wreck the plane on landing.
 That first flight was supposed to last just a few minutes, but it was suddenly acutely clear that nobody could help me, and I could delay the landing only until the two gas tanks were empty.
 So I landed.
 It was the best landing I would make for quite a while, as first solo landings are reputed to be.

-Now I was allowed to risk the airplane and my own neck in solo flight, but the law required I have 33 more hours, with and without the instructor, until I could take up passengers and risk their necks.
+Now I was allowed to risk the airplane and my own neck in solo flight, but the law required I have 33 more hours, alternating with and without the instructor, until I could take up passengers and risk their necks.
 I was taught new skills, like landing in cross winds and high winds, and flights to other states.
 I was also taught how to recover from tailspins, which after years of controversy is no longer taught to new pilots.
 I was taught "pilotage", the deceptively difficult skill of navigating by comparing a map with the view outside the windows, necessary because many planes lacked radios and GPS hadn't been invented.
 Twenty years later, in 1970, I first flew a plane with a radio, and thirty years after that, in 2000, I first used a GPS.

 That Cessna, like most of the planes I've flown since, was a "taildragger", meaning the third wheel to support the plane on the ground is at its tail.
-The great majority of modern planes have the third wheel under the nose of the plane, making it much easier and safer to land at most airports, but very difficult to land on very rough or soggy fields.
+The great majority of modern small planes have the third wheel under the nose of the plane, making it easier and safer to land at most airports, but very difficult to land on very rough or soggy fields.
 So most Alaskan "bush" planes are taildraggers.

-A mere 2 1/2 flying hours after I made that first solo, in the 2-seat Cessna 140, Monroe Smith my father-in-law at the time, let me solo his nearly new Cessna 170A , registered as NC9115A, which had 4 seats and a lot more horsepower.
-Monroe was an intrepid risk taker, as allowing a very inexperienced pilot to fly his nearly new airplane costing the price of 5 new Fords would indicate.
-He crashed that plane that year on a very tight Northfield pasture on which I landed successfully 31 years later in another Cessna 170A....
-The clickable link above shows the small differences between the 170, the 170A and the 170B.
+A mere 2 1/2 flying hours after I made that first solo, in the 2-seat Cessna 140, Monroe Smith my father-in-law at the time, let me solo his nearly new Cessna 170A, registered as NC9115A, which had 4 seats and more horsepower.
+The previous link shows the small differences between the 170, the 170A and the 170B.

 I flew no more until I went to Luxembourg a month later.